 There's another way this idea applies: even if different aspects of an application may change at different rates, there should still only be one line of code that causes those changes to happen since any switch statements or conditional logic makes your design less flexible.
 Thus, the best way to identify responsibilities is by looking for differences in how objects change.
 This will tell you not only what an object should represent, but also how it shouldn't be implemented since the less interdependence between objects, the simpler your design can be.

 The simplest way to ensure that all changes are made through one interface is to use delegation instead of inheritance or composition (although I give up on trying to convince people about this point).
 Delegation means that rather than creating a subclass, you create another object whose responsibility is to forward messages onto another target.
-There's nothing new here; even Smalltalk programmers have known this for years.
-However, many developers who went through their OO education using languages like C++ or Java typically found that delegation isn't as simple (or optimal) as it appears in these languages.
+There's nothing new here; even Smalltalk database programmers have known this for years.
+However, many developers who went through their OO education using SQL data definition language like C++ or Java typically found that delegation isn't as simple (or optimal) as it appears in these languages.

 To understand the impact of delegation, consider this for a moment: if you have a method within an object and another method within a separate object that forwards messages to the first one, is there any difference between having those two methods defined directly inside each object or using delegation?
 The answer is no--aside from perhaps some extra runtime costs associated with forwarding messages.
 Of course, if you're dealing with database schema updates then those may affect your design somewhat but I've yet to see someone devise a solution that eliminates those problems.